dloscutoff/pip/docs/Commands.md

     foreach(i in l) {...}

 Loops the variable `i` over each item in `l`.
-Legal types for the iteration object are scalar, list, and range.
-The variable must be a single identifier; this requirement allows the following very useful syntax with the unary range operator:
+The variable must be either a single identifier or a (possibly nested) list of identifiers in square brackets.
+Legal types for the iteration object are Scalar, List, and Range.
+Expressions that start with a unary operator are fine:

     Fi,20{...}